-Recent directives of the LADPH in response to a surge in COVID-19 cases and hospitalizations has forced the District to change how it serves the public.
-The following changes have been implemented to protect employee health
+Recent directives of the LADPH in response to a surge in COVID-19 cases and hospitalizations has forced the District to change how it conducts business.
+The following changes have been implemented to protect employee health:

-- Employees who can carry out their work duties from home have been directed to do so. - Work processes have been reconfigured and technology has been made accessible to increase opportunities to work from home. - Vulnerable staff (above age 65 or with chronic health conditions) have been assigned work that can be completed from home, where feasible. - Until further notice all employees who are not eating or drinking are required to wear a cloth face covering when working in an open area within proximity to other employees, regardless of the presence of Plexiglas dividers or cubicle walls. - The exception to this is employees who have private offices where the door may be closed. - Staff are encouraged to eat or drink only during breaks and preferably outdoors and at least 6 feet from another individual.
-All break rooms are limited to use by one employee at a time.
+- Vulnerable employees who can carry out their work duties from home have been directed to do so. - Work processes have been reconfigured and technology has been made accessible to increase opportunities to work from home. - Vulnerable staff (above age 65 or with chronic health conditions) have been assigned work that can be completed from home, where feasible. - Until further notice all Employees who are not eating or drinking are required to wear a cloth face covering when working indoors in an open area within proximity to other employees, regardless of the presence of Plexiglas dividers or cubicle walls. - The exception to this is employees who have private offices where the door may be closed. - Staff are encouraged to eat or drink only during breaks and preferably outdoors and at least six feet from another individual.
+All break rooms are limited to use by one employee at a time or no more than one employee per break table and/or a minimum of six feet of distance between employees.